Samsung/TizenRT/apps/system/utils/README.md

 [-TARGET]
  -k             Kernel Heap
-                (-k target is available when CONFIG_BUILD_PROTECTED is enabled) -u             User Heap
-                (-u target is available when CONFIG_BUILD_PROTECTED is enabled) -b BIN_NAME    Heap for BIN_NAME binary
+                (-k target is available when CONFIG_BUILD_PROTECTED is enabled) -b BIN_NAME    Heap for BIN_NAME binary
                 (-b target is available when CONFIG_APP_BINARY_SEPARATION is enabled) [-OPTION]